cloudcoil/cloudcoil/README.md

 uv add cloudcoil[kyverno]
 # You can also install multiple dependencies at once
 uv add cloudcoil[cert-manager,fluxcd,kyverno]
+# You can also install all available models in cloudcoil using
+uv add cloudcoil[all-models]
 ```

 > Missing an integration you need?
 [Open a model request](https://github.com/cloudcoil/cloudcoil/issues/new?template=%F0%9F%94%8C-model-request.md) to suggest a new integration!